Floriszenz/rsbar/README.md

 ZBAR BAR CODE READER
 ====================

+**DISCLAIMER**: This fork is a personal side project that has the goal of translating this C-based library to Rust.
+It is only a hobby project and has mainly the goal to experiment, get familiar with, and practice concepts of the Rust programming language, work with Function Foreign Interfaces (FFI), and refactoring in general.
+It is therefore not planned to (re-)distribute this library in any way.

 ZBar Bar Code Reader is an open source software suite for reading bar codes from various sources, such as video streams, image files and raw intensity sensors.
 It supports EAN-13/UPC-A, UPC-E, EAN-8, Code 128,